penky776/find-past-paper/README.md

-made this so i can scrape directories for specific past paper questions. utilises pdfgrep.
+made this so i can scrape directories for specific past paper questions. utilises <a href="https://pdfgrep.org/">pdfgrep</a>.